New South Wales Aboriginal Education Consultative Group Office: History of Aboriginal Education in pre and post contact Australia

 Prior to European settlement in Australia young Aboriginal people were immersed in a whole-of-life educational experience.
 They learned of the world around them and of how to be in this world through observation of elders, and through practical involvement in the activities necessary to daily life; hunting, sheltering and healing among other things.
 They also learned of their place in the network of relationships between people and places in their world and of the pervasive spiritual values of these relationships.
 Knowledge was passed on from elders and was reinforced in dance, ceremonial activities, songs and storytelling.

-In the very early years of European settlement in NSW, the gradual dispossession of the Cadigal Wangal from their traditional lands impacted on these traditional ways of gaining knowledge.
-Early contact with the Cadigal Wangal included several attempts to detain local people such as Bennelong and attempt to teach them about English language and culture.
+In the very early years of European settlement in NSW, the gradual dispossession of the Cadigal and Wangal from their traditional lands impacted on these traditional ways of gaining knowledge.
+Early contact with the Cadigal and Wangal included several attempts to detain local people such as Bennelong and attempt to teach them about English language and culture.
 Other young Aboriginal people, often after being left parentless, were adopted and given a European style education either at home or at school.
 From early colonial attempts at providing European education, right up to this day, Aboriginal people often had the experience of a double education - attending white school from 9 am to 3pm and immersed in Aboriginal education in the ways of their land and people the rest of the time.

 There a number early institutions involved in educating and training young Aboriginal people the first being the "Native Institution" in Parramatta, initiated under the direction of Governor Macquarie in 1815.
 This school was subsequently moved to Blacktown in 1822-3 and was located near the first land grants made to Aboriginal people.
 The focus of the Native Institution was to train Aboriginal children in the skills of domestic service or farming, with a view to student providing service to colonists at the end of their training.
-This school produced a model student in Maria Locke, (daughter of Yellamundi) who in 1819 was the highest achiever in the Anniversary School's examinations.
+This school produced a model student in Dharug girl Maria Locke, (daughter of Yellamundi) who in 1819 was the highest achiever in the Anniversary School's examinations.